jchang153/EigenBench/README.md

 # EigenBench: A Comparative Behavioral Measure of Value Alignment

-The official repository for [EigenBench: A Comparative Behavioral Measure of Value Alignment](https://arxiv.org/abs/2509.01938).
-EigenBench is a black-box framework for quantitatively benchmarking value alignment across language models, without relying on ground-truth labels.
-Given a model ensemble, a constitution, and a scenario dataset, models judge each other’s responses in pairwise comparisons; those judgments are fit with a Bradley-Terry-Davison (BTD) model and aggregated with EigenTrust into consensus alignment scores.
-In the paper, these scores are validated against human evaluators and also shown to recover strong model rankings on GPQA without using objective labels.
+**The official repository for [EigenBench: A Comparative Behavioral Measure of Value Alignment](https://arxiv.org/abs/2509.01938).**

-## The EigenBench Pipeline
+EigenBench is a black-box framework for quantitatively benchmarking value alignment across language models without relying on ground-truth labels.
+Given a model ensemble, a constitution describing a value system, and a scenario dataset, models judge each other’s responses in pairwise comparisons; these judgments are fit with a Bradley-Terry-Davison (BTD) model and aggregated with EigenTrust into consensus alignment scores.

 <p align="center">
   <img src="figs/pipeline.png" alt="EigenBench pipeline" width="80%">